warniiiz/Lazydog/README.md

 $ py.test --cov lazydog
 ```

 Test covergae is > 90%.
-The metric is not very relevant about the test quality, but at least there are some tests ;)
+The metric is not very relevant about the test quality, but at least you will be reasssured there are some tests ;)

 ```
 ========================== test session starts ===========================